Plano, Texas: Local government

 Plano has a council-manager form of government, with a part-time city council that sets city policy and a city manager responsible for city operations.
 The Plano City Council has eight members elected on a nonpartisan basis in staggered odd-year elections every other May.
 Council members and the mayor are elected by and serve the city at large.
 Council members serving in places one, two, three, and four must reside in that district, and the mayor always serves in place six.
 The mayor receives a yearly stipend of $8,400, and each council member receives $6,000.

 All council members, including the mayor, serve a maximum of two consecutive four-year terms.
 The mayor and city council members could serve for a maximum of three consecutive three-year terms until voters approved changes to the city charter in 2011.

+Mark Israelson has served as city manager of the city of Plano since May 2019.

 The 38th mayor of Plano was businessman Harry LaRosiliere, who was elected the first African-American mayor of Plano in 2013.
 Plano elected its first African-American city council member, David Perry, in 1990.

 On December 8, 2014, the city council passed an amendment to its civil rights act to include sexual orientation and gender identity as protected.
 The ordinance drew the ire of conservative groups such as the Liberty Institute, which argued that it infringed on business owners' religious rights.
 Many civil rights organizations were not supportive either, such as the Human Rights Campaign, which argued that the policy's exclusion of transgender individuals from being able to use bathrooms and locker rooms that align with their gender identity rendered the ordinance not worth defending.

 In the 2008 fiscal year Comprehensive Annual Financial Report, Plano reported $194 million in revenue, $212 million in expenditures, $278 million in total assets, $31.4 million in total liabilities, and $337 million in cash and investments.

 Plano is a voluntary member of the North Central Texas Council of Governments association, the purpose of which is to coordinate individual and collective local governments and facilitate regional solutions, eliminate unnecessary duplication, and enable joint decisions.

 In 2020, Police Chief Ed Drain announced the Plano Police Department would no longer make arrests for possession of small amounts of marijuana.